mh25afc/appliance-energy-forecasting/README.md

 # Household Appliance Energy Demand Forecasting

-A comparative study of four categories of 24-hour-ahead time-series forecasters simple statistical benchmarks, a classical seasonal model (SARIMAX), a feature-based machine-learning model (XGBoost), and a pretrained time-series foundation model (Chronos, used zero-shot) on the UCI Appliance Energy Prediction dataset.
+A comparative study of four categories of 24-hour-ahead time-series forecasters simple statistical benchmarks, a classical seasonal model (SARIMA), a feature-based machine-learning model (XGBoost), and a pretrained time-series foundation model (Chronos, used zero-shot) on the UCI Appliance Energy Prediction dataset.

 ## Project overview

-The goal of this project is not to fit a single model, but to rigorously compare eight forecasters (5 benchmarks + SARIMAX + XGBoost + Chronos) under identical conditions: the same 24-hour forecast horizon, the same 14 rolling-origin test folds, and the same three error metrics (RMSE, MAE, MAPE).
+The goal of this project is not to fit a single model, but to rigorously compare eight forecasters (5 benchmarks + SARIMA + XGBoost + Chronos) under identical conditions: the same 24-hour forecast horizon, the same 14 rolling-origin test folds, and the same three error metrics (RMSE, MAE, MAPE).
 The full analysis data preparation, exploratory analysis, model development, evaluation, and critical discussion is contained in a